A complex and controversial topic

 Additionally, pupils experiencing difficulties may achieve targets within their individualised educational programmes but have had unsatisfactory learning experiences while working towards them.
 As a result, they may be much less motivated to participate in forthcoming work or to proceed to the next stages.
 In this situation, what appears in a report to have been a success may actually have been detrimental to their further development.

 The introduction of new procedures should be designed with the key principle of enabling scholars to understand how to move forward in a positive fashion.
 Categorisation arising from judgments and decisions can so easily be the forerunner of an unintended form of stigmatisation.
-A recurrent hazard, widely acknowledged, is that assigning grades brings with it the possibility of dispiriting students who either perceive themselves as failures or are labelled as such by others.
+As previously indicated, a recurrent hazard – widely acknowledged – is that assigning grades brings with it the possibility of dispiriting students who either perceive themselves as failures or are labelled as such by others.
 Too much emphasis on testing, especially when students are ill-prepared, can lead to unnecessary pressure and anxiety.
 When supplementary forms of monitoring are planned, their efficiency ought to be substantiated beforehand rather than be introduced as a fad or political gesture.
-If, as is constantly claimed by politicians, regular national tests of young pupils are helpful in ensuring that standards are being raised, then this assertion should be supported by well-documented research.
+If, as is sometimes claimed by politicians, regular national tests of young pupils are helpful in ensuring that standards are being raised, then this assertion should be supported by well-documented research.

 One aspect in which traditional techniques fail significantly relates to the appraisal of complex competencies which are relevant – at times essential – with regard to inter-personal relationships and professional proficiency.
 For example, in both formal and informal assessment across age groups, know-how concerning decision-making, problem-solving, self-evaluation and cooperative work with others are often neglected.
 Nonetheless, such aspects of performance are highly valued by students themselves, educationalists and employers.
 Current practices require to be upgraded to address this significant weakness.